wcatz/alpine-rpi-os/README.md

 7) Reboot.

-8) Add a new user called cardano via the command `adduser cardano` and its password as instructed.
-(For username other than **cardano**, refer to **General Troubleshooting**)
+8) Add a new user called ada via the command `adduser ada` and its password as instructed.
+(For username other than **ada**, refer to **General Troubleshooting**)

 9) Run the following commands to grant the new user full root privileges.
 ```
 apk add sudo
 echo '%wheel ALL=(ALL) ALL' > /etc/sudoers.d/wheel
-addgroup cardano wheel
+addgroup ada wheel
-addgroup cardano sys
+addgroup ada sys
-addgroup cardano adm
+addgroup ada adm
-addgroup cardano root
+addgroup ada root
-addgroup cardano bin
+addgroup ada bin
-addgroup cardano daemon
+addgroup ada daemon
-addgroup cardano disk
+addgroup ada disk
-addgroup cardano floppy
+addgroup ada floppy
-addgroup cardano dialout
+addgroup ada dialout
-addgroup cardano tape
+addgroup ada tape
-addgroup cardano video
+addgroup ada video
 ```

-10) Either exit root via the command `exit` or reboot and login to cardano.
+10) Either exit root via the command `exit` or reboot and login to ada.
 You may continue the next steps via SSH for easy copy and paste 😁.

 11) Install bash to ensure bash script compatibility.

     ```
     sudo apk add bash
     ```

 12) Also install git, nano and wget, we will need it later.

     ```